ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 # Maze puzzle

-This folder will contain source code and other files of the Maze puzzle.
+This folder contains source [code](https://github.com/ubilab-escape/ai-server/tree/master/Puzzle%201%20Maze/AdvancedMaze) and other files of the Maze puzzle.

 ##Legend

 You are private secret agent and you got wery important information which you must send to your customer as soon as possible using available servers.
 The problem is, that most of the routers in the local network contain firewalls which blocks any data comming through.
 You are limited in time and attempts, but you must find a path through to the internet.

 ## Getting Started

 Maze puzzle is a advanced version of well known puzzle, when you should find a correct path to the exit, but you dont see the obstacles.
 When you reach firewall it initiate disconnection from this subnet and you should start again with other subnet, other map and other position.
 To find right path, players should find a drawing of the maze.
 Then they shoud determine the right maze and corrent path according to the start and end point drawn on the screen.

 ### Required materials

 * ESP 32 as a brain of the system with Wi-Fi
 * RGB address strip used as display
 * Buttons for movement